 Because purchases usually take place on a website, you can leverage a whole range of individualized messages — from pop-up coupons with your followers' names to personalized “Thank You” pages.

 Focus on one-to-one interactions

-Personalized marketing is not only about relevant content, but also about meaningful interactions between your brand and your target audience.
+Personalized marketing isn’t only about relevant content.
+It’s also about meaningful interactions between your brand and your target audience.

-As you can see, only 16% of consumers want to interact with businesses on social media - a clear proof that marketers still don't get personalization and targeting right.
+When 90% of consumers follow at least one brand on social media, marketers need to get personalization and targeting right.
 Fixing this issue by delivering value to your target audience will help you change this number.